 Mrs. Darlene Graham (Waccamaw Siouan), Mrs. Sue Young-Jacobs (Waccamaw Siouan), Mrs. Jean Brown (Waccamaw Siouan), Randi R. Byrd (Eastern Band of Cherokee Indians)

 The Financial Realities of Farming

-Reshaping Communities By Grounding the Work of Health Inequity into the Community Health Assessment Process
+Reshaping Communities By Grounding the Work of Health Equity into the Community Health Assessment Process

-- Ann Meletzke (Healthy Alamance, Alamance Food Collaborative); Zo Mpofu (Buncombe County Public Health)
+Ann Meletzke (Healthy Alamance, Alamance Food Collaborative) & Zo Mpofu (Buncombe County Public Heath)